ubaidillahhf/dating-mobile-app/README.md

 ```bash
     docker composer up -d
 ```
-2. app is running, and ready to GO
+2. app is running with port 8910, and ready to GO

-### Running development with live reload
+### Running with live reload (for Development)

 1. install [Air](https://github.com/cosmtrek/air)
 2. create .air.toml at root (if not exist)